BEMRosetta/BEMRosetta/README.md

 Several meshes can be loaded in this basic viewer, allowing a visual comparison of geometries.

 <p align="center"><img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/deepcwind.jpg" width="300" title="Mesh loading"></p>

+## Experimental

+New features in test are now available.
+They can be enabled in tab Options/Enable experimental features.

 ## Acknowledgments